rafaelholland/rafaelholland/README.md

 Hi there!
 I'm Rafael a passionate dev from Brazil, I'm student at BandTec Digital School! <br>
-I'm currently learning Swift for mobile development, and for web development React and Javascript.
+I'm currently learning Java for back-end, and for mobile development Swift and Kotlin.

 You can reach me on linkedin: